 Flora LMS is the ideal solution for training centers and businesses that are focused on selling courses to organizations or individuals.
 It functions like a real LMS that allows for managing learners and the whole training process and perfectly suits the companies that want to provide certification programs.

-Starts at $3.50 per user per month for a plan with 50 users available (billed annually).
+Starts at $37 per 30 users per month (billed annually).

 Teachable is another price-friendly Kajabi alternative that lets you sell your courses from your own site with your own branding.